Skip to main content

 2. Turn the permission for Freedom OFF, then back ON.

-3. Open the Freedom app again, and the status should show as Enabled next to "Block Applications and Websites."
+3. Open the Freedom app again, and the status should show as Enabled next to "Block Apps and Websites."

 For more details, check out Android Battery Optimization Settings.